the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 We made a crucial refactoring by moving functionality and state closer into another component, and other components got more lightweight.
 Again, the component API of the Table got lighter because it deals internally with the sort functionality.

 Lifting state can go the other way as well: from child to parent component.
 It is called as lifting state up.
 Imagine you were dealing with local state in a child component, and you want to fulfil a requirement to show the state in your parent component as well.
 You would have to lift up the state to your parent component.

-Now, imagine you want to show the state in a sibling component of your child component.
+Moreover, imagine you want to show the state in a sibling component of your child component.
 Again, you would lift the state up to your parent component.
-The parent component deals with the internal state, but exposes it to both child components.
+The parent component deals with the local state, but exposes it to both child components.

 ### Exercises: